KDE: History

 KDE was founded in 1996 by Matthias Ettrich, a student at the University of Tübingen.
-At the time, he was troubled by certain aspects of the Unix desktop.
+At the time, he was troubled by certain aspects of the X11 desktop.
+Namely the toolkits (of) "Xaw, Fvwm, XForms, Motif" and Tcl/tk.
 Among his concerns was that none of the applications looked or behaved alike.
 In his opinion, desktop applications of the time were too complicated for end users.
-In order to solve the issue, he proposed the creation of a desktop environment in which users could expect the applications to be consistent and easy to use.
+In order to solve the issue, he proposed the creation of a desktop environment for Linux/X11 in which users could expect the applications to be consistent and easy to use.
 His initial Usenet post spurred significant interest, and the KDE project was born.

 The name KDE was intended as a wordplay on the existing Common Desktop Environment, available for Unix systems.
 CDE was an X11-based user environment jointly developed by HP, IBM, and Sun through the X/Open consortium, with an interface and productivity tools based on the Motif graphical widget toolkit.
 It was supposed to be an intuitively easy-to-use desktop computer environment.
 The K was originally suggested to stand for "Kool", but it was quickly decided that the K should stand for nothing in particular.
 Therefore, the KDE initialism expanded to "K Desktop Environment" before it was dropped altogether in favor of simply KDE in a rebranding in 2009.
+The KDE community's mascot is a green dragon named Konqi.
+Konqi's appearance was officially redesigned with the coming of Plasma 5, with Tyson Tan's entry winning the redesign competition on the KDE Forums.

 In the beginning Matthias Ettrich chose to use Trolltech's Qt framework for the KDE project.
 Other programmers quickly started developing KDE/Qt applications, and by early 1997, a few applications were being released.
 On 12 July 1998 the first version of the desktop environment, called KDE 1.0, was released.
 The original GNU General Public Licensed version of this toolkit only existed for platforms that used the X11 display server, but as of the release of Qt 4, GNU Lesser General Public Licensed versions are available for more platforms.
 This allowed KDE software based on Qt 4 or newer versions to be distributed to Microsoft Windows and OS X.

 The KDE Marketing Team announced a rebranding of the KDE project components on 24 November 2009.
 Motivated by the perceived shift in objectives, the rebranding focused on emphasizing both the community of software creators and the various tools supplied by the KDE, rather than just the desktop environment.
 KDE 4 was split into KDE Plasma Workspaces, KDE Applications, and KDE Frameworks (KDE Platform 4 at the time), bundled as KDE Software Compilation 4.
 Since 2009, the name KDE no longer stands for K Desktop Environment, but for the community that produces the software.